Fox News Saturday Night

-Fox News Saturday Night with Jimmy Failla is an American news and political satire talk show on Fox News Channel hosted by comedian and Fox News Radio host Jimmy Failla.
-The program features a panel of three or four guests who discuss current stories, political issues, pop culture and offer "a lighter take" on the weeks news.
+Fox News Saturday Night with Jimmy Failla is an American prime time news and political satire talk show, presented by comedian and Fox News Radio host Jimmy Failla.
+The program airs Saturday nights on Fox News at 10 p.m.
+ET.
+It features a panel of three or four guests who discuss current stories, political issues, pop culture and offers "a lighter take" of the week's news.

+The show debuted on June 3, 2023, with frequent hosts Kennedy, Tyrus, Kat Timpf and Tom Shillue serving as interim hosts before Failla became the permanent host.
+Originally without a live studio audience, one was added after Failla became host.

-History
+History and production

-Fox News Saturday Night was announced in May 2023, as part of a realignment of Fox News Channel's weekend lineup following Dan Bongino's departure from the network; it would initially be hosted by a rotation of Fox News personalities, and was billed as offering "a lighter take on the news of the week".
+Fox News Saturday Night was announced in May 2023, as part of a realignment of Fox News Channel's weekend lineup following Dan Bongino's departure from the network.
+It would initially be hosted by a rotation of Fox News personalities, and was billed as offering "a lighter take on the news of the week".
 In January 2024, Fox News named Jimmy Failla—who hosts Fox Across America on the Fox News Radio network—as the permanent host of Fox News Saturday Night beginning January 13.

 A former New York taxi driver, Failla had previously been discovered performing at the Gotham Comedy Club, and served as a writer for Kennedy's program on Fox Business.
 Fox News executive Megan Albano explained that the show was influenced by its other recent forays into comedy-oriented programming, including Gutfeld! and the stand-up comedy specials it had produced for its streaming service Fox Nation.
-Failla described Fox News Saturday Night as not being a "call to arms show", but "like a chill the fuck out show"; he cited a preference towards the less "partisan" styles of former late night hosts such as David Letterman and Jay Leno, albeit acknowledging that Jimmy Fallon sent him a congratulatory letter and a cooler of Ben & Jerry's Tonight Dough ice cream to celebrate his hiring.
+Failla described Fox News Saturday Night as not being a "call to arms show", but "like a chill the fuck out show".
+He cited a preference towards the less "partisan" styles of former late-night hosts such as David Letterman and Jay Leno, albeit acknowledging that Jimmy Fallon sent him a congratulatory letter with a cooler of Ben & Jerry's Tonight Dough ice cream to celebrate his hiring.

-Since becoming host of Fox News Saturday Night, Failla has appeared in other entertainment-oriented Fox News programming, including hosting its coverage of the White House Correspondents' dinner, and its 2024–25 New Year's Eve special All-American New Year Bash.
+Since becoming the host of FNSN, Failla has appeared in other entertainment-oriented Fox News programming, including hosting its coverage of the White House Correspondents' Dinner, and its 2024–25 New Year's Eve special All-American New Year Bash.
+Failla also tours the country with his stand-up comedy show.